EMU-Compsci-Discord/CompsciBot/README.md

 <img src="imgs/appBot.png" alt="Application Bot Page" width="100%"/>

 Click "Add Bot".
-The page will ask if you are sure, click "Yes".
+The page will ask if you are sure, click "Yes do it!".

 Now you will see a Bot Screen, with the default discord logo and name.